mapbox/mapbox-maps-android/DEVELOPING.md

 publish them as build artifact and fail/succeed accordingly.

 Instrumentation tests are divided across 3 modules:
- - sdk: contains instrumentation tests that validate C++ integration of the SDK
+ - maps-sdk: contains instrumentation tests that validate C++ integration of the SDK
  - app: contains instrumentation tests that validate specific feature integrations
  - extension-style-app: contains instrumentation tests for validating the style integration